 Which airlines run graduate schemes?

-- British Airways - There are six programmes to select from on the British Airways Graduate Scheme, each lasting two or three years and starting in September.
-Whether you opt for the Commercial Performance and Analytics, Data Science and Analytics, Future Leaders, Commercial, Finance or Logistics stream, you'll be handed responsibility from the outset.
+- British Airways - There are four programmes to select from on the British Airways Graduate Scheme, each lasting two or three years and starting in September.
+Whether you opt for the Data, Finance, Future Leaders or Logistics stream, you'll be handed responsibility from the outset.

 What qualifications do I need?

-According to Daniel these are curiosity, a willingness to learn and a commitment to deliver for customers.
-He adds interpersonal skills, relationship building and a high level of commercial acumen to the must-have list.
+You'll need a willingness to learn and a commitment to deliver for customers.
+Interpersonal skills, relationship building and a high level of commercial acumen are must-haves.

-If you decide to apply, be prepared for a process more competitive than passengers rushing to get the best seats on the plane.
+When applying for a scheme be prepared for a process more competitive than passengers rushing to get away for their summer holidays.